-Information: Requires the Secretary to make available on the Internet information relating to the Federal Helium System including open market and in-kind prices, aggregated projections of excess refining capacity, helium ownership, crude helium delivery volumes and schedule, pressure constraints, projected date of Phase C commencement, and amount of fees.
-Further requires timely and public reporting of maintenance schedules, unplanned outages, meeting summaries, and other matters.
+Information: Requires the Secretary to make available on the Internet information relating to the Federal Helium System including capacity estimates, helium ownership, crude helium delivery volumes and schedule, pressure constraints, projected date of Phase C commencement, and amount of fees.
+Further requires real-time, online reporting of maintenance schedules, unplanned outages, meeting minutes, and other matters.